aasimkhan02/aasimkhan02/README.md

 </p>
 <p>
 <h2>💫 About Me</h2>
-🌱 I’m currently pursuing a degree in Computer Engineering and actively sharpening my programming skills every day.
+<p>🌱 I’m currently pursuing a degree in Computer Engineering and actively sharpening my programming skills every day.</p>
-🔭 Experienced in Python, I’m passionate about software engineering and diving deep into Machine Learning.
+<p>🔭 Experienced in Python, I’m passionate about software engineering and diving deep into Machine Learning.</p>
-💬 I contribute to open source projects and am honored to be part of Google Summer of Code with the IOOS organization, collaborating with amazing developers worldwide.
+<p>💬 I contribute to open source projects and am honored to be part of Google Summer of Code with the IOOS organization, collaborating with amazing developers worldwide.</p>
-⚡ In my free time, I enjoy crafting creative UI/UX designs and building AI-powered software that solves real problems.
+<p>⚡ In my free time, I enjoy crafting creative UI/UX designs and building AI-powered software that solves real problems.</p>
-✨ I strongly believe in creativity, continuous learning, and always pushing myself to achieve perfection in everything I do.
+<p>✨ I strongly believe in creativity, continuous learning, and always pushing myself to achieve perfection in everything I do.</p>
 </p>